 Peace Negotiations in the Israel-Palestine Conflict

-Finally, in 1979, following a series of peace negotiations, representatives from Egypt and Israel signed the Camp David Accords, a peace treaty that ended the conflict between Egypt and Israel.
+Finally, in 1979, following a series of peace negotiations, representatives from Egypt and Israel signed the Camp David Accords, a peace treaty that brought an end to the conflict between Egypt and Israel.

-But, the question of Palestinian self-determination remained on a cliffhanger.
+However, the question of Palestinian self-determination remained unresolved.
 Later in 1987, thousands of Palestinians living in the West Bank and Gaza Strip rose against the Israeli territorial occupation in what came to be known as the first Intifada.

-The 1993 Oslo Accords began the peace process between Israel and Palestine when Chairman of the PLO Yasser Arafat and Israeli Prime Minister Yitzhak Rabin shook hands after signing the peace accords.
+The 1993 Oslo Accords marked the beginning of the peace process between Israel and Palestine, as Chairman of the PLO, Yasser Arafat, and Israeli Prime Minister Yitzhak Rabin shook hands after signing the peace accords.

 Developments Since the 2000s in the Israel-Palestine Conflict